gloluz/online-ads-frontend/README.md

 This project is an online ads front end.
+You can view ads, click on ads and view the description, price, pictures.
+You can create a personal account, login with your account and logout.

+## Installation

+To clone this project : https://github.com/gloluz/online-ads-frontend.git

 ## Read